-The following table sets forth the number of shares of our common stock which may be sold by each of the selling security holders pursuant to this prospectus, including: (i) 34,300,000 shares of common stock issuable upon the exercise of a portion of the five year Series A Warrants issued to Special Situations Technology Funds, L.P. and forty other accredited investors at \$0.15 per share pursuant to a Private Placement which closed June 14, 2013; (ii) 52,300,000 shares of common stock issuable upon the exercise of five year Series B Warrants issued to Special Situations and the other investors at \$0.20 per share in the same private placement; and (iii) 5,230,000 shares of common stock issuable upon the exercise of five year placement agent warrants issued to GVC Capital LLC or affiliated parties at \$0.10 per share in connection with the same private placement.
+The following table sets forth the number of shares of our common stock which may be sold by each of the selling security holders pursuant to this prospectus, including: (i) 52,300,000 shares of common stock issued to Special Situations Technology Funds, L.P. and forty other accredited investors pursuant to the Private Placement which closed June 14, 2013; (ii) 52,300,000 shares of common stock issuable upon exercise of the five-year Series A Warrants at \$0.15 per share, which were issued to the investors as part of the above-referenced Private Placement; (iii) 52,300,000 shares of common stock issuable upon the exercise of five year Series B Warrants at \$0.20 per share, which were issued to the investors as part of the above-referenced Private Placement; and (iv) 5,230,000 shares of common stock issuable upon the exercise of five year Placement Agent Warrants at \$0.10 per share, which were issued to GVC Capital LLC or affiliated parties as part of the above-referenced Private Placement.
 We agreed to register for resale the shares covered by this prospectus as a condition to the purchase of these securities, which were sold in a private offering resulting in the purchasers holding restricted securities.